 And there’s really no good way to gauge how long your transfer will take.
-For example, when I’ve transferred Citi ThankYou points to Qantas, it takes between 2 and 3 days.
-And it took 6 or 7 days for points to appear in my Etihad loyalty account.
+For example, when I’ve transferred Citi ThankYou points to Qantas, it takes between two and three days.
+And it took six or seven days for points to appear in my Etihad loyalty account.

 As it stands, this is the most salient negative.
 If you find a great award flight to book, because by the time the points make it to your account, the award could be gone.
 We don’t recommend transferring speculatively based on an award flight that may or may not be available by the time the points show up.
 In my opinion, this is biggest downside of Citi ThankYou points, and the reason I can’t recommend them as enthusiastically as Chase Ultimate Rewards points.
 If transfer were instant – or even a couple of days – across the board, it would be a different story.

 Who should collect Citi ThankYou points?

 Though Citi ThankYou points aren’t as user-friendly as other types of points, they’re far from being worthless.
 Actually, I’m focusing my efforts on Citi ThankYou points.
 And you might too if you:

 - Like the 5x and 3x per dollar spent earning categories on cards like Citi Prestige and Citi Premier Card

-- Know how to make use of the airline transfer partners
+- Know how to make use of airline transfer partners

 - Book travel through ThankYou.com, and like the points value there